DataDog/terraform-provider-datadog/DEVELOPMENT.md

 **NOTE** If you run this command just after a release of the underlying clients, this will automatically pick up the latest tag without needing to specify the version.

+## Pull request labels

+To help with changelog documentation, all pull requests must be labelled properly.

+It needs one changelog label (amount `improvement`, `feature`, `bugfix`, `note` and `no-changelog`), and one resource changelog (if not `no-changelog`) corresponding to the resource being changed (`resource/$name`, the name being common to the resource and the data source).
+If several resources are changed, used the most common denominator.
+It also means that every time a resource is added a label must be added as well.

 [1]: https://www.terraform.io/docs/extend/index.html
 [2]: https://www.terraform.io/downloads.html
 [3]: https://golang.org/doc/install